What Is Glassine?

 Removing all of the lignin from the fiber during the pulping process is a crucial step in making glassine paper.
 If lignin remains in the pulp during bleaching, the chemical reaction with the bleach turns the lignin into hydrochloric acid, which can make the paper brittle and discolored over time.
 By removing the lignin, the pulp produces a paper with a neutral pH level and higher resistance to changes in chemical, structural, or optical properties.
 These properties are what make glassine so unique.

-The wood fibers that remain are now ready to be bleached and treated further with dyes, pigments, or additives to fit the desired grade and color before moving on to the paper machine.
-There, the watery pulp slurry flows onto a moving wire cloth where most of the water drains through.
+The wood fibers that remain are bleached and treated further with dyes, pigments, or additives to fit the desired grade and color before moving on to the paper machine.
+There, the watery pulp slurry flows onto a moving wire cloth where most of the water drains away.
 The fibers mat and intertwine as paper sheets begin to take form.
-More of the water is squeezed from the damp mat as it passes through a series of roller presses.
-And finally through the dryer section of the papermaking machine.
+More of the water is squeezed from the damp mat as it passes through a series of roller presses and finally through a dryer.

 Calendering is the final step in the papermaking process.
 This smooths the surface of the paper by pressing it between hard pressure cylinders or rollers — called calendars.